decentraland/documentation/content/creator/_index.md

 ### Publishing your scene

-In both the the Web Editor and the Desktop Editor you can chose from the following options:
+You don't need to own any tokens to start building your scene, with either the Web Editor or the Desktop Editor.
+To publish your scene, you can chose from the following options:

 - **LAND in Genesis City**: This is the main open world in Decentraland, which is split up in 16x16 meter parcels.
 Buy one or several adjacent parcels in the [Marketplace](https://decentraland.org/marketplace/lands), and deploy your scene there.
 - **Decentraland Worlds**: [Worlds]({{< ref "/content/creator/worlds/about.md" >}}) are your own spaces in the metaverse.
 All you need is to own a [Decentraland name](https://decentraland.org/marketplace/names/claim), and you can publish a scene as big as you want!